 Slaughter of the Vampires 1964

 Italian Dracula-imitation highlighted by good cinematography and camera composition.
-Hampered by a story that is basicaly Bram Stoker's Dracula recast as an Italian nobleman's problem.
+Hampered by a story that is basically Bram Stoker's Dracula recast as an Italian nobleman's family problem.

 Director: Roberto Mauri

-Low budget Italian horror film that borrows heavily from the basic outlines of Bram Stoker's Dracula, with a vampire noble menacing the happiness of a newly wedded couple who live on a large estate featuring beautiful 18th century outfits, winding staircases, landscaped grounds and sumptuous interior art direction, all heavily draped in shadow with precise lighting.
+This low budget Italian horror film borrows heavily from Bram Stoker's Dracula: a vampire noble menaces the happiness of a newly wedded couple who live on a large estate featuring beautiful 18th century outfits, winding staircases, landscaped grounds and sumptuous interior art direction, all heavily draped in shadow with precise lighting.

 Cast: Walter Brandi, Graziella Granata, Luigi Batzella, Dieter Eppler